philschmid/gcp-distributed-pytorch/README.md

 Example for distributed training on multiple-gpus

-# TODO: Script not uploaded to GCS
+# TODO: Add Script to setup and enable install

 # Getting started